-Yes.
-With a true SaaS PIM, you should be able to easily sign up for a free demonstration and immediately see how the system looks and feels.
+With a true SaaS PIM, you should be able to easily sign up for a free demonstration and see for yourself how the system looks and feels in a practical setting.

-During the trial, you should be able to use simple and clean documentation that will help you to get familiar with key features.
+During the trial, you should be able to use simple and clean documentation that will help you to get familiar with key features and functions.
 Also, ask the PIM vendor if they can conduct a short training session for you.